TelemetryDeck/docs/basics/activation.md

 ## What is User Activation?

-User activation represents the critical moment when users first experience your app's core value – the "aha moment" that transforms them from curious installers into engaged users.
-These metrics help you understand how well your Onboarding works, identify friction points, and optimize the first-time experience.
+User activation is the key moment when users first feel your app’s core value.
+It’s the “aha moment” that turns curious installers into engaged users.These metrics show how well your onboarding works.
+They help you find friction and improve the first-time experience.

-With TelemetryDeck's Activation dashboard, these insights are automatically collected and visualized with no additional code required beyond updating to SwiftSDK 2.8.0 / KotlinSDK 6.0.0 or later.
+With TelemetryDeck's Activation dashboard, these insights are automatically collected and visualized.
+No additional code required.
+Please update to SwiftSDK 2.8.0 / KotlinSDK 6.0.0 or later.

 {% noteinfo "How TelemetryDeck Detects Activated Users" %}
 Activated users are those with at least 5 minutes accumulated total usage time within their first 5 sessions.